ProjectCourse-D0020E-PoA/Project-D0020E-Library/README.md

 ````

 This example generates a default PoA and sets the required variables using the setter methods.
+Since the setters return the PoA u can call them in one after another like shown above.

 ````java
 public class PoAGen {